BaoNguyen6742/uv-install-torch/README.md

 - `uv init -p [your python version]`.
 Eg: `uv init -p 3.8`
 - `uv python pin [your python version]`.
 Eg: `uv python pin 3.8`

-- Setup torch source, extra flag, index,... using the [official uv website](https://docs.astral.sh/uv/guides/integration/pytorch/#configuring-accelerators-with-optional-dependencies).
+- Setup torch source, extra flag, index,... in the `pyproject.toml` file using the [official uv website](https://docs.astral.sh/uv/guides/integration/pytorch/#configuring-accelerators-with-optional-dependencies) or you can just copy my config.
 You can also check the Wayback Machine if you want to see how the installation has changed over time.

-- If your code also doesn't need to run on multiple systems, you can also edit the `environment` in `[tool.uv]` to match what you want like in my file.
+- If your code also doesn't need to run on multiple systems, you can also edit the `environment` in `[tool.uv]` of the `pyproject.toml` file to match what you want like in my file.
 Import `os`, `platform` and `sys` to get the information you need.
     - `platform_system`: `platform.system()`
     - `sys_platform`: `sys.platform`
     - `os_name`: `os.name`